brian-chau/cpp_large_numbers/README.md

 ## Setting up WSL2
 1. Install WSL
     1. Start "Command Prompt"
-    2. Run "wsl --set-default-version 2"
+    2. Run `wsl --set-default-version 2`
-    3. Run "wsl --list --online" to see available distributions
+    3. Run `wsl --list --online` to see available distributions
-    4. Run "wsl --install -d <distro_name>" based on what you see in the list.
+    4. Run `wsl --install -d <distro_name>` based on what you see in the list.
         * This will take several minutes

 2. Start WSL
     1. Press Ctrl+R
-    2. Type "wsl"
+    2. Type `wsl`
     3. Press Enter

 3. Fix the command line path name.